 The survey may be administered by a member of the marketing and sales department at various times during the day.
-This information, as well as that gleaned from the comment cards, gives a general indication of what the guest wants.
+This information, as well as that gleaned from the comment cards, will give a general indication of what the guest wants.
 Sometimes pinpointing guest needs is not easy, because they change over time.
-In the example shown in Figure 11-3, speed of service delivery, high prices, poor selection of products, low-quality products, and rude personnel are problem areas.
+In the example shown in Figure 11-3, speed of service delivery, high prices, poor selection of products, low-quality products, and rude personnel are problem areas in which the hotel failed to meet guest expectations.
 These areas, then, should be the focus of the service strategy statement, as they appear to be the primary guest concerns.

-Ernest Cadotte and Normand Turgeon analyzed a survey concerning the frequency and types of complaints and compliments received from guests of members of the National Restaurant Association and the American Hotel & Motel Association (now the American Hotel & Lodging Association).
+Ernest Cadotte and Normand Turgeon have analyzed a survey concerning the frequency and types of complaints and compliments received from guests of members of the National Restaurant Association and the American Hotel & Motel Association.
 They report: